An informal term applied to the most prominent ‘pre-modern’ artists of 1300 to 1800, during the great European Renaissance.

-Some of the most prominent names associated with the term Old Master come from the Italian Renaissance, artists who earned their ‘Master’ status through breath-taking displays of virtuoso skill and determination.
+Some of the most prominent names associated with the term Old Master come from the Italian Renaissance, artists who earned their ‘master’ status through breath-taking displays of virtuoso skill and determination.
 Leading Italian Old Masters include Michelangelo Buonarroti, Leonardo da Vinci and Raphael, who all pioneered new painting and sculpture techniques with dazzling levels of realism led by the close study of human anatomy and natural history.
 Other outstanding Italian masters with major works of art in the National Galleries of Scotland collection include sculptor Antonio Canova, and painters Tiziano Vecellio and Jacopo Bassano.
-The Gallery also holds key works by Spanish Old Masters including El Greco and Diego Velazquez, who demonstrate highly skilled depictions of light, atmosphere and theatrical content in their paintings, as seen in Velasquez’s world renowned, breathtaking painting An Old Woman Cooking Eggs, 1618.
+The Gallery also holds key works by Spanish Old Masters including El Greco and Diego Velázquez, who demonstrate highly skilled depictions of light, atmosphere and theatrical content in their paintings, as seen in Velázquez’s world renowned An Old Woman Cooking Eggs, 1618.

 Northern European Masters